25prabhu10/notes/docs/Languages/Python/Python.md

 # Output:
 # Python 3.12.5 (main, Aug  9 2024, 08:20:41) [GCC 14.2.1 20240805] on linux
-# Type "help", "copyright", "credits" or "license" for more information.
+# Type "help", "copyright", "credits" or "license" for more information
 >>>
 ```